PeppeL-G/course-material/src/courses/web-development-fundamentals/tutorials.md

 ::: warning Note!
 The same repository is used for all tutorials, but the link leads to a commit showing what the source code looked like after Tutorial 5.
 :::

+## Tutorial 6
+[The source code in the ZIP file](/course-material/web-development-fundamentals/tutorial-06.zip).
+Contains the following vulnerabilities:

+* Cross-Site Scripting
+* Client access to any file
+* SQL injection
+* Figuring out users passwords